-Types of Mental Health ProfessionalsSearch for Help
+Types of Mental Health ProfessionalsSearch for Resources

 There are several different types of mental health practitioners who treat individuals with mental disorders, emotional conditions and behavioral issues.
 The following descriptions will help you become familiar with their services, areas of specialization and educational training.